Emergency Foster Care

 It is worth noting that it is the local authority that makes the decision regarding the child and whether he or she should stay in care.
 It is only when the decision to place the child in care is made that an independent fostering agency such as Capstone steps in.

 Becoming a foster carer is a rewarding and learning experience.
-If you wish to know more about fostering, contact Capstone Foster Care on 0800 012 4004 or simply click here.
-Upon approval as a foster carer, you will have the help, training, and support you need whether it is an emergency placement or not.
+If you wish to know more about fostering, or emergency foster care, contact Capstone Foster Care or call us on 0800 012 4004.
+Upon approval as a foster carer, you will have the help, training, and support you need whether it is an emergency foster placement or not.